-China offered a boost to the country's burgeoning electric and hybrid car industries with its recent announcement that it would continue its rebate program for so-called new energy vehicles (NEVs).
+China offered a boost to the country’s burgeoning electric and hybrid car industries with its announcement earlier this week that it would continue its rebate program for so-called new energy vehicles (NEVs).

-China's Ministry of Finance said last week that it would extend the rebates on purchases of NEVs through 2020.
-The rebates were scheduled to expire at the end of the year.
+China’s Ministry of Finance said that it would extend the rebates on purchases of NEVs through 2020.
+The rebates were scheduled to expire at the end of this year.

 Electric car manufacturers sold 645,000 plug-in, electric vehicles in 2016 in China, more than any other country.
 With the world’s largest population and a growing middle class, the market has a potentially unmatched upside.
 China has also shifted its focus to cleaner energy products amidst a larger effort to improve its air quality.